henryzhongsc/MQuAKE-Remastered/README.md

 ### 1. Install Dependencies

-In our setting, we used **Python 3.8.6** installed, but other python version should also work.
+In our setting, we used **Python 3.8.6** installed, but other python versions should also work.
 Then, install the required dependencies using:

 ```bash
 pip install -r requirements.txt